Ware County License Hearing Guide

 - Separate from Criminal Court: The ALR hearing is a completely separate process from your criminal DUI case.
 The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice-versa.

-- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Department of Driver Services (DDS) has sufficient evidence to suspend your driver's license.
+- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Department of Driver Services has sufficient evidence to suspend your license.

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Georgia law can significantly improve your chances of winning your ALR hearing.
-They can:
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can represent you at the hearing, present evidence on your behalf, and cross-examine witnesses.
+Their expertise can significantly increase your chances of a favorable outcome.

 Possible Outcomes

-- Suspension Upheld: The DDS finds sufficient evidence to suspend your license.
+- Suspension Upheld: The DDS upholds the suspension of your driver's license.

-- Restricted/Hardship License Granted: You may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.
+- Restricted/Hardship License Granted: The DDS may grant you a limited driving permit, allowing you to drive for specific purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a hardship or restricted license in Georgia.
+Even if your license is suspended, you may be eligible for a hardship or restricted license in Georgia, allowing you to drive under specific circumstances.

 - Work